toschaef/RomBox/README.md

 azahar is in finnish

 azahar has annoying popup on close

 the install modal persists on install error

 version tag doesnt work because repo is private

+the ci tag doesnt work because the tests are untracked

 ### todo: